 Melbourne’s beachside “Backpacker Hot Spot” has for decades attracted tourists, international visitors and even Melbournians to its lively streets, colourful cake shops, the famous Luna Park and alternative, laid back way of life.
 Located only ten minutes from Melbourne’s CBD, St Kilda is the ultimate base for those travelers (or beach junkies) keen to explore all that Australia’s hippest capital has on offer.
-Whether you are visiting for just a few days, a few weeks or a few months, these Top 10 Things to Do in St Kilda are a must (and won’t blow a hole in your budget).
+Whether you are visiting for just a few days, a few weeks or a few months, these Top 10 Free or Cheap Things to Do in St Kilda are a must (and won’t blow a hole in your budget).

 1. Little Penguins!
 (FREE)